fleetdm/fleet/handbook/engineering/README.md

 - Social
   - Structured and/or unstructured social activities

-### Release Retro (Each release ~ 30 minutes)
+### Release Retro
 Gather feedback from all participants in each release.
 Used to improve communication and processes.
+Held each release for 30 minutes.

 This meeting will likely need to be split in the future as the number of attendees increases.